Islandora/documentation/docs/user-documentation/objects.md

 owner | userid
 dc.title | title
 PID | uuid
-content model | type (and also tags from the Islandora Models vocabulary) status | status
+content model | a tag from the Islandora Models vocabulary status | status

-In addition to these basic node properties, Islandora 8 objects (like all Drupal nodes) can have fields, which is where most of what we would think of as metadata is stored.
-The section on [metadata](metadata.md) describes how fields work.

 Islandora's 7.x's content models do not exist in Islandora 8.
 The primary way that Islandora 8 identifies what we think of as a conetent model in Islandora 7.x is using taxonomy terms from the "Islandora Models" vocabulary.
 To indicate that an Islandora 8 object is an image, video, etc, the user selects a model from a select list:

 ![Media tab](../assets/object_model_tags.png)

-The combination of Drupal content type (e.g., islandora_object) and a value from the "Islandora Models" vocabulary (e.g. "Image") are the equivalent of Islandora 7.x's content models.
-In Islandora 7.x, an object's content model is immutable, but in Islandora 8, an object's model can be changed from within its node edit form using a select list.
+One implication of assigning a "content model" using a Drupal vocabulary is that in Islandora 7.x, an object's content model is immutable, but since it is possible to change the value of a taxonomy term assigned to a node, in Islandora 8, an object's model can be changed easily.

+### Drupal Content Types as Islandora Metadata Profiles

+In addition to the basic node properties identified above, Islandora 8 objects (like all Drupal nodes) can have fields, which is where most of what we would think of as descriptive metadata is stored.
+Since a specific set of fields is assigned to a Drupal content type, we can create different "metadata profiles", or in other words groups of required and optional fields, to different Drupal content types.
+For example, you might have a content type for a set of repository objects that have very specialized metadata requirements but another content type for generic repository objects that share a more general set of metadata fields.
+The section on [metadata](metadata.md) describes in more detail how fields on Islandora objects work.

 ### Media